Raunakfr/multifunc/README.md

   5. Improve the TTS voice.<br>
   6. Add a hands free mode using voice commands.<br>
   7. Add analytics dashboard to track distraction attempts.<br>
+  8. Add an option to mark topics as done and more.<br>
 </h5>